Hardware

 Digital noise source

-The digital noise source is mainly composed of a bank of 2 ring-oscillators a least and a digitizer block responsible to sample the relative phase noise of the oscillators.
+The digital noise source primarily consists of at least two ring-oscillators and a digitizer block, which is responsible for sampling the relative phase noise of the oscillators.

 Ring-oscillators